One of the most frequent questions millennial wonder is “Should I invest for retirement for try to get out of debt?”

 On the other hand, you may be eligible for ONLY student loan INTEREST deduction up to $2,500, in 2017.

-It is true that getting out of debt gives you psychological boost.
+It is true that getting out of debt gives you a psychological boost.
 But, if you think from a financial perspective, staying current on your student loans and saving for retirement may make more sense for a millennial.

 Barbara has written for several blogs.
 She is also associated with Debt Consolidation Care where she writes on debt and personal finance related topics.
 When not writing, she spends most of her time reading, cooking and traveling.
 Follow her on Twitter at @DelinskyBarbara